 First and foremost, methodology for scientific research in History is immensely important because it is inseparable from History writing or documentation.
 Varvar (2010), argued that this at first would seem to be in agreement with Theodore Mammsen's earlier view on the matter but along the process of History writing, issues of methodology in scientific research were likely to be encountered.
 Some of the questions posed by this situation are: - (a) Are all issues on methodology for scientific research in History encountered by everyone at the process of History writing or documentation? (b) Are these issues easily noticeable to everybody involved in the process of historical documentation?
 Based on these questions the argument of Theodore Mammen that every thinking man generally is in a search after sources and therefore, a pragmatic historian is vehemently wrong and misleading.
 This is because he failed to take cognizance of the nature of History writing and other kinds of writing.
 Similarly, he erroneously assumed that History writing or documentation was everyday transactions of individuals.
 However, in departure from Theodore Mommsen's error Varvar (2010), noted that History as a body of knowledge undoubtedly has certain characteristics that put it apart from other forms of knowledge.
 According to him this informed the statement by Collinwood that the facts of history are not just actions to which human beings have been party in the course of their existence on earth.
 Rather they are facts established by historical research (Goldstein, 1970).
 This means that there is some form of logic, methods, and perspective peculiar to the historical discipline which is only preserve through the application of methodology in scientific research in the field of History.
-From the foregoing two issues examine above it is therefore clear that a historical account is not any kind of writing but a direct outcome of the application of methodology in scientific research in the field of History.
-This entails that such methods and techniques be acquired through methodology for scientific research in the field of History in the field of History in scientific research in the field of History.
+From the foregoing two issues examine above it is therefore clear that a historical account is not any kind of writing but a direct outcome of the application of methodology in scientific research and techniques in historical inquiry.
+This entails that such methods and techniques be acquired through methodology for scientific research in the field of History (Kingsley et. al, 2021).